RichardLitt/low-resource-languages/README.md

 Looking for resources for code languages?
 Take a look at [the awesome collection of other awesome lists](https://github.com/sindresorhus/awesome).

 # Generic Repositories
-_Generic Repositories means what exacty? - that it has a home on sourceforge/github? because not everything in this list is one or the other_

 ##Massive Dictionary and Lexicography projects
 * [CBOLD](http://www.cbold.ish-lyon.cnrs.fr/) Comparative Bantu OnLine Dictionary